The Basics of Project Management 1.0.1. Key Concepts: Agile, Kanban, Scrum, Waterfall.

 Because of its visualization part, Kanban is intuitive and easy to use.
 It’s down-to-earth as it focuses on finding a balance and working at an optimal speed without stretching the physical capacity of the team.

 As for cons, Kanban organizes tasks but not the team itself.
 Furthermore, Kanban focuses on controlling the balance but not the timeliness of the whole project which might be an issue in dynamic and unstable working environments.

 Therefore, Kanban should never be used as a standalone method, just in combination with other methods for organizing teamwork such as Scrum.

 How Can You Use Kanban and Get Project Management Experience?

 Kanban is simple to learn and doesn’t need much preparation.
-The ability to chop your project into logic tasks and classify them into categories depending on the stage of development is enough to start!
+The ability to chop your project into logic tasks and classify them depending on the stage of development is enough to start!

 How Can Kanban Benefit You In Daily Life?

-Waterfall has been used in industry since the beginnings of its existence.
-However, the term waterfall was coined by a computer scientist, Dr. Winston Royce in the 1970s.
-Royce himself was skeptical of the original waterfall methodology though.
+Waterfall has been used in industry since the beginning of its existence.
+However, the term waterfall was coined by a computer scientist, Dr Winston Royce in the 1970s.
+Royce himself was sceptical of the original waterfall methodology though.
 He described it as an approach that is “risky and invites failure.”